IamZedge/IamZedge/README.md

 👋 Hi, I’m @IamZedge
-    I like to code, I’m currently learning ...
+    I like to code, 21 y/o.
-21 y/o.
 Born in GER